Club World Cup: Bayern crowned world champions after victory over Tigres | DW | 11.02.2021

 (Pavard 59')

-The Club World Cup final was settled by a lengthy VAR check, in a mostly empty stadium, in the middle of a global pandemic, in a soulless Qatari arena built by exploited workers.
+The Club World Cup final was settled by a lengthy VAR check, in a game played miles from home in the middle of a raging global pandemic, in a soulless Qatari stadium built by exploited workers.
 If you've just tuned in, you're watching modern football.

-Benjamin Pavard had the honor of scoring the winner, seizing on Robert Lewandowski's nod down and thrashing in from close range to maintain Europe's dominance of this tournament.
-Bayern become the 13th European winner in the last 14 editions of a competition that FIFA President Gianni Infantino is convinced will be the "best club competition in the world”.
+Benjamin Pavard had the honor of scoring the winner, seizing on Robert Lewandowski's nod down and thrashing in from close range to maintain Europe's dominance in this competition.
+Bayern become the 13th European winner in the last 14 editions of an event that FIFA President Gianni Infantino is convinced will be the "best club competition in the world”.

 Read more — Opinion: There's only one positive to the Club World Cup